jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Simple deployment interface][5]

 Simple deployment works by directly deploying the contents of the Git repository, using the `manifest.yml` file to tell it how to deploy to Bluemix.
 Your app will deploy in a few seconds.
-Click on the link to the deployed app to give it a look:
+When the Result of the latest deployment changes from "Pending" to "OK," click on the link to the deployed app:

 ![Simple view up close][6]